YottaDB/YDBDoc/MessageRecovery/errors.rst

 COLLDATAEXISTS
 ----------------

-COLLDATAEXISTS, Collation type cannot be changed while data exists
+COLLDATAEXISTS, Collation type cannot be changed while xxxx data exists

-Run Time Error: This indicates that an attempt was made to change the local collation type while local variables exist.
+Run Time Error: This indicates that an attempt was made to change the local collation type while xxxx was either a subscripted local for a process collation change or a gvn name for global variable collation..

-Action: KILL or NEW the local variables before you change the local collation type.
+Action: KILL or NEW the local variables before you change the local collation type, or KILL a gvn before changing its collation.

 ----------------